uhlbenjamin/football/README.md

 # Google Research Football

+# 2026-05-21 added new file in the readme.md
+show comment

 This repository contains an RL environment based on open-source game Gameplay Football. <br> It was created by the Google Brain team for research purposes.